 Advanced inspection techniques, including 3D scanning and materials analysis, are now routinely employed to detect even the slightest deviations from the rulebook.
 This heightened scrutiny has led to several high-profile disqualifications, underscoring the importance of meticulous engineering and attention to detail.

-One area that has come under particular focus is the use of flexible aerodynamic components.
+.
 Teams have been pushing the boundaries of what's possible within the regulations, developing structures that can deform under load to provide an aerodynamic advantage.
 In response, governing bodies have introduced more rigorous testing procedures, including the use of high-speed cameras and load-bearing tests to ensure compliance.

 The increasing complexity of modern race cars has also led to the development of sophisticated data logging and telemetry systems.
 These systems not only provide valuable information to teams during the race but also serve as a means for officials to monitor compliance with technical regulations in real-time.